Skip to main content

 How to avoid it: Start with business problems.
 Identify processes consuming excessive time, decisions consistently missing their targets, or opportunities competitors exploit better.
 Only after defining concrete problems does AI selection become straightforward.
 "We need to reduce customer churn" is a better starting point than "We need machine learning."

 The fix: Before spending budget, complete a thorough business process audit.
 Where are manual processes bottlenecking operations?
 Where do decision-making errors cost money?
 Where does incomplete information cause suboptimal decisions?
 AI should address specific, quantifiable problems.
+We help organizations at Rotate conduct these audits to identify the highest-ROI opportunities for AI investment.

 What goes wrong: A team builds an impressive fraud detection model using data from the past two years.
 When deployed, it underperforms because two years doesn't capture fraud patterns from economic downturns, seasonal variations, or new fraud types.
 Similarly, teams gather data without verifying quality—duplicate records, missing values, inconsistent formats—creating garbage-in-garbage-out problems.